-Affiliate marketing and Instagram marketing are each multibillion-dollar industries—merge them together and you’ve got the potential for a lucrative side hustle.
-Affiliate marketers on Instagram get paid when their followers purchase a product they’ve recommended.
+Affiliate marketing and Instagram marketing are each multibillion-dollar industries—merge them together and you have the potential for a lucrative side hustle.
+Affiliate marketers on Instagram get paid when their followers purchase a product they’ve recommended on the platform.

-Instagram makes an ideal platform for affiliates, not just because half of all Instagram users shop on the platform every week, but also because the platform’s content formats—images, videos, and livestreams—showcase the 360-degree view most people need prior to purchasing.
+Instagram makes an ideal platform for affiliates, not just because 44% of all Instagram users shop on the platform every week, but also because the platform’s content formats—images, videos, and livestreams—showcase the 360-degree view most people need before purchasing.

-This guide walks through how to set up an affiliate marketing account on Instagram, with seven tips on maximizing your commission.
+This guide walks through how to leverage Instagram for affiliate marketing, with seven tips on how to maximize your commission.

 How to start affiliate marketing on Instagram

-Before we tackle how to make money on Instagram, follow these three steps to prepare your account for affiliate promotion.
+Before we tackle how to make money on Instagram with affiliate marketing, follow these three steps to prepare your account for affiliate promotion through the creator marketplace.

-To run an affiliate marketing program on Instagram, you’ll need to turn your Instagram account into a professional account for a creator or business.
+To run affiliate marketing on Instagram, you need to turn your Instagram account into a professional account for a creator or business.
 For a creator account, follow these key steps:

 2. Choose the right affiliate partners